Return to Index

 Standard Precautions to Prevent Spread of Infection for Healthcare Workers

 - Avoid touching surfaces around the patient unless necessary.

-- Use soap and water to wash your hands if:
+- Use antimicrobial soap and water to wash your hands if:

-- You had contact with spores from organisms such as C. difficile or B. anthracis may have occured.
+- You had contact with spores from infectious organisms

 - Wash hands: